 - Resident Benefits

-Among other things, the Resident Manual describes the benefits SMHS affords Resident Physician during the Term.
+Among other things, the Resident Manual describes the benefits SMHS affords Resident Physicians during the Term.
 In particular, the Resident Manual addresses vacation and paid leave, family and medical leave, leave of absence, professional liability insurance, disability insurance, health insurance, dental insurance and prescription benefits, life insurance, retirement benefits, call rooms and meals or equivalents, medical and psychological counseling and other support services, payment of DEA registration fees, reimbursement for certain medical licenses, accommodation for disabilities, and other potential benefits.
-Moonlighting and Grievance Procedures and the Physician Impairment Policy and process are also set forth in the Resident Manual which will be provided to you with your Residency Agreement if accepted into the program.
+Moonlighting and Grievance Procedures and the Physician Impairment Policy and process are also set forth in the Resident Manual, which will provide you with your Residency Agreement if accepted into the program.